vahurtad/nextjs-site/README.md

 Another big challenge for me was getting GraphQL integration with the correct GraphQL query.
 After I was able to connect to Github, I found it easy to make the queries that I needed.
 There was not a lot of help online but with the documentation, I was able to correctly query what I needed.

 From my previous experiences, I have learned to take every step of the development is needed to finish the product on time, especially iterating before development starts.
 If I did not have a design before building my website, I would still be lost in finding the right features, the right colors and the best images rather than the user experience.
 During the start of my iteration and research, I looked at what I wanted: simplicity and user experience.
 I found articles saved from my weekly newsletters which I had saved and helped me figure out this process better.

 ### Help
-I was able to get GraphQl + Apollo + Node to work with the help of [HttpLink](https://github.com/brentmclark/node-graphql-playground) with some more edits I made.
+I was able to use GraphQl + Apollo + Node with the help of [HttpLink in this example](https://github.com/brentmclark/node-graphql-playground) with more edits of my own.